engkeong-sve/travel_buddy/README.md

 - ⏱️ Time-optimized scheduling with real-time adjustments
 - 💬 Natural language chat for planning and suggestions
 - 📍 Map integration for seamless navigation

 ---

+## How does it work?

+Travel Buddy is a multi-agent AI system built using Google Agent Development Kit (ADK).
+It has a manager agent that delegates tasks to multiple sub-agents and tools, ensuring a seamless coordination among the sub-agents to curate a personalized itinerary just for you.

+The sub-agents include: Hotel Agent, Flight Agent, Attraction Spot Agent, Restaurant Agent, Routing Agent, Template Agent, Weather Agent, Packing Agent.

+The tools include: Send Email, Add User Reminder Item, Receive User Reminder Item, Get User Reminder List.

+---